America Family Law Center FAQs

 What does America Family Law Center do?

-America Family Law Center provides various services to help families resolve family-related situations.
-Some are social services, while others involve legal services.
+America Family Law Center provides Assisted Pro Se services to help families resolve family-related situations.
 Call for more information or see the Services Page.

 What is Pro Se?

-Pro Se is a term typically used by the courts to identify someone who is representing himself/herself.
+Pro Se means “on one’s own behalf.”
+The Texas Access to Justice Commission (TAJC) defines Assisted Pro Se service as “helping self-represented litigants help themselves with limited assistance from lawyers.”
 Being Pro Se does not mean you cannot work with an attorney to get sound legal advice about your situation or case.
-Self-represented is another term that typically means the same thing as Pro Se.
-Consult with an attorney to get legal advice for your specific case or situation.
+A self-represented litigant is another term that typically means the same thing as Pro Se.
+Consult an attorney for legal advice for your specific case or situation.

 Why does America Family Law Center exist?

 Many people with family law situations and family law legal matters cannot find resources to help them, cannot afford to hire a traditional attorney, and do not receive free legal aid – America Family Law Center strives to help these people.
-America Family Law Center provides both nonlegal-related services and legal-related services.
-For clients who need help with a legal matter, America Family Law Center has attorneys who can provide legal guidance and advice so these clients can better understand their rights, what they may and may not do, and navigate their legal matter to a better resolution.
+For clients who need help with a legal matter, America Family Law Center, through its Assisted Pro Se services, has attorneys who can provide legal guidance and advice so these clients can better understand their rights, what they may and may not do, and navigate their legal matter to a better resolution.
 Call for more information, or see the Services Page.

 Does America Family Law Center follow ABA rules or guidance?